kulics/koral/book-en/loop.md

 ## Iterator Loop
 There are times when we do not necessarily have a collection, but we just need to take numbers like `0` to `100`.
 We have an iterator syntax to accomplish such a task.

-Iterators can loop from the start point to the end point, using the `<.` symbol between the two numbers.
+Iterators can loop from the start point to the end point, we use the collection expression, using the `~` symbol between the two numbers.

 E.g:
 ```
-@ 0 <.
-100 ~ i
+@ [0 ~ 100] ~ i
 {
     Console.WriteLine(i); // print each number
 };
 ```
-It should be noted that the meaning of `0 <.
-100` is read from` 0` to `100` one by one, that is, a total execution of` 101` times.
+It should be noted that the meaning of `0 ~ 100` is read from` 0` to `100` one by one, that is, a total execution of` 101` times.
 Iterator will be executed until the last number is completed, rather than an early end.

-So if we need to do it a hundred times, we can use `0 <.
-99` or` 1 <.
-100`, remembering this difference.
+So if we need to do it a hundred times, we can use `0 ~ 99` or` 1 ~ 100`, remembering this difference.

 By default, iterators add `1` to each interval.
-If we need to take every other number, we can add a step-by-step condition, just insert a number between the start point and the end point.
+If we need to take every other number, we can add a step-by-step condition, just insert `;` and a number behind the start point and the end point.

 E.g:
 ```
-@ 0 <.
-2 <.
-100 ~ i
+@ [0 ~ 100; 2] ~ i
 {
     ...
 };